semgrep/testo/docsrc/index.md

 $ ./test
 ```

-Copy and adapt as needed.
+Copy the template and adapt it as needed.

 Documentation
 --